 Residential customers who qualified for a 2022 CAPP benefit automatically received a credit on their energy utility bill.

 The bill credit was labeled one of the following:

 Customers may have also been notified through another statement from their energy utility.

-Residential energy utility customers don’t need to apply to receive a 2022 CAPP credit.
-Energy utilities apply on behalf of all eligible residential customers.
-Eligibility for a CAPP benefit and the amount of a bill credit will vary depending on the utility and program rules.
+Residential energy utility customers did not need to apply to receive a 2022 CAPP credit.
+Energy utilities applied on behalf of all eligible residential customers.
+Eligibility for a CAPP benefit and the bill credit amount varied depending on the utility and program rules.